logzio/documentation/docs/shipping/Code/node-js.md

 [Project's GitHub repo](https://github.com/logzio/logzio-nodejs/)
 :::

-logzio-nodejs collects log messages in an array, which is sent asynchronously when it reaches its size limit or time limit (100 messages or 10 seconds), whichever comes first.
-It contains a simple retry mechanism which upon connection reset or client timeout, tries to send a waiting bulk (2 seconds default).

-It's asynchronous, so it doesn't block other messages from being collected and sent.
-The interval increases by a factor of 2 between each retry until it reaches the maximum allowed attempts (3).

-By default, any error is logged to the console.
-You can change this by using a callback function.
+logzio-nodejs collects log messages in an array and sends them asynchronously when it reaches 100 messages or 10 seconds.
+It retries on connection reset or timeout every 2 seconds, doubling the interval up to 3 times.
+It operates asynchronously, ensuring it doesn't block other messages.
+By default, errors are logged to the console, but this can be customized with a callback function.

-#### Configure logzio-nodejs
+### Configure logzio-nodejs

-##### Add the dependency to your project

-Navigate to your project's folder in the command line, and run this command to install the dependency.
+Install the dependency:

 ```shell
 npm install logzio-nodejs
 ```

-##### Configure logzio-nodejs

-Use the samples in the code block below as a starting point, and replace the sample with a configuration that matches your needs.

-For a complete list of options, see the configuration parameters below the code block.👇
+Use the sample configuration and edit it according to your needs:

 ```javascript
 // Replace these parameters with your configuration